guzzle/guzzle/docs/clients.rst

     // 200

-Pass an associative array containing the 'max' key to specify the maximum number of redirects, optionally provide a 'strict' key value to specify whether or not to use strict RFC compliant redirects (meaning redirect POST requests with POST requests vs. doing what most browsers do which is redirect POST requests with GET requests), and optionally provide a 'referer' key to specify whether or not the "Referer" header should be added when redirecting.
+Pass an associative array containing the 'max' key to specify the maximum number of redirects, provide a 'strict' key value to specify whether or not to use strict RFC compliant redirects (meaning redirect POST requests with POST requests vs. doing what most browsers do which is redirect POST requests with GET requests), provide a 'referer' key to specify whether or not the "Referer" header should be added when redirecting, and provide a 'protocols' array that specifies which protocols are supported for redirects (defaults to ``['http', 'https']``).

 .. code-block:: php

     $res = $client->get('/redirect/3', [
         'allow_redirects' => [
-            'max'     => 10,
+            'max'       => 10,       // allow at most 10 redirects.
-            'strict'  => true,
+            'strict'    => true,     // use "strict" RFC compliant redirects.
-            'referer' => true
-        ]
+            'referer'   => true,     // add a Referer header 'protocols' => ['https'] // only allow https URLs ]
     ]);
     echo $res->getStatusCode();